2gis/Winium.Mobile/README.md

 ## Requirements
 * Windows 8 or higher
 * Visual Studio 2013 with Update 2 or higher
-* Windows phone 8.1 SDK
+* Windows phone 8.1 SDK and/or Windows 10 SDK

 You can get Visual Studio and SDK from Microsoft [here](https://dev.windows.com/en-us/develop/download-phone-sdk).